-Local Committee is one of the four committees in Cal Rotaract devoted to reinforcing Rotary International’s theme of “service before self.”
+Local Committee is one of three committees in Cal Rotaract devoted to reinforcing Rotary International’s theme of “service above self.”
 We are committed to this theme by providing service at a local level, specifically in the East Bay/Berkeley Area.
-This fall semester, we are excited to present our theme of “Investing in the Community!”
+This semester, we are excited to present our theme of Racial Justice.
 Through our events and meetings, we hope to raise awareness for the theme and begin working to make a difference!
 Some of our past events include a nature hike and trail cleanup with SquashDrive, packaging holiday gifts for underprivileged children in partnership with Operation Christmas Child, and helping to prepare food for the homeless with St. Mark’s Hot Meals program among many others.
 We are also very open to any new ideas or contributions!

-Click here to fill out the LoCo Kickoff form to join the committee for Fall 2020!
+Click here to fill out the LoCo Kickoff form to join the committee for Spring 2021!

 What happens at committee meetings?

 Here, you will learn about all of our service events and why they are important.
 During each meeting, we will discuss one specific component of our theme and how it ties into the local community.
 We will have discussions, workshops, and speakers to thoroughly engage these topics.
 We hope you leave each meeting a bit more educated about that meeting’s topic but also feeling like you know the people you’re doing service with a little bit better.

 Our events are focused on making a visible, direct impact on the local community.
 Even in a virtual semester, all our meetings and events will have some tie into Bay Area communities, perhaps as direct as UC Berkeley itself.
 You will be able to invest as much time as you’d like, whether that’s as little as just showing up for an event once in a while or as much as taking control of your racial justice education and shaping the direction of the committee.
 Whatever it is, we hope to get to know you this semester!